Donations over $2 are tax deductible

 What is Permafund?

 Permafund provides seed grants of up to $2000 to support permaculture projects in Australia and overseas.
-Once per year we accept applications for small grants which are assessed on need; alignment with permaculture principles and ethics, and project sustainability.
+We accept applications for small grants which are assessed on need; alignment with permaculture principles and ethics, and project sustainability.

 A volunteer run committee comprised of experienced permaculture practitioners and international aid experts assess and allocate the grant amounts.
 Permafund has a Child Protection policy and evaluation requirements that all grant recipients must comply with.